gabri1997/gabri1997/README.md

     👨‍🎓 I’m a Computer Science Engineering M.Sc. student at the University of Modena and Reggio Emilia (UNIMORE) 📚 I'm currently studying topics of AI, Machine & Deep Learning, Distributed A.I.
 Systems, Robotics, IoT, Web Development and User Experience Design
     🎥 I love cinema, politics and technology

+    Death to Videodrome!
+Long live the new flesh! (cit.
+Videodrome)

 My Vision 💡